Israq/Web-Extension-Project/readme.md

 # Chrome Extension for Youtube Bookmark

 This is a Chrome browser extension.
-Which can be used to Bookmark any youtybe video with a timestamp.
+Which can be used to Bookmark any youtube video with a timestamp.

 ## What the extension does